Munitions

 Carrier Aircraft

-Public sources identify the F-CK-1 Ching-kuo as the missile's carrier aircraft, but do not tie the missile itself to a named armed conflict.
+Public sources identify the F-CK-1 Ching-kuo as the missile's carrier aircraft and the ROCAF's official IDF page describes Wan Chien as an airstrip-strike weapon, but the available public record does not tie the missile to a named armed conflict.

 CarrierCarrier typeCarriage evidence